NamanGoyalK/e_tracker/README.md

 <img src="image/README/1739514716658.png" alt="Dark Theme" width="200"/><img src="image/README/1739514698004.png" alt="Light Theme" width="200"/>

 This project demonstrates my understanding of Flutter, state management, and data persistence.
-I'm eager to discuss it further during the CodeChef interview.

 I also have an app published on playstore and I would like to show you guys.